 Other Items that Cannot Be Disposed of as Trash:

 Items such as compact and overhead fluorescent light bulbs, rags soaked with solvents, aerosol cans, and antifreeze cannot be placed into the regular waste stream.
-The University Environmental Health and Safety Department maintains a comprehensive guide for proper disposal of these items, which may be found here.
+The University Environmental Health and Safety Department maintains a comprehensive guide for proper disposal of these items.